top of page

 Maize

-High scores for resistance to early summer lodging, green snap and brackling.
-Duxxbury offers very early maturing even if sown relatively late after a spring silage cut or on less favourable sites.
+after year.
+Duxxbury offers very early maturity even if sown relatively late after a spring silage cut or on less favourable site.

 A new generation of early forage maize bred by RAGT.
 Pixxon is a farmer friendly variety with the best all-round agronomic characteristics including lodging and disease resistance.